Perioperative chemotherapy versus surgery alone for resectable gastroesophageal cancer

 Source: View publication →

-The MAGIC trial demonstrated that perioperative ECF chemotherapy (epirubicin, cisplatin, and fluorouracil) significantly improves overall and progression-free survival in patients with resectable adenocarcinoma of the stomach, lower esophagus, or gastroesophageal junction compared to surgery alone.
+The MAGIC trial demonstrated that perioperative chemotherapy with epirubicin, cisplatin, and fluorouracil (ECF) significantly improves overall and progression-free survival compared to surgery alone for patients with resectable gastroesophageal adenocarcinoma.

 Key Findings